WiresWare/wire_dart/README.md

 Also ported to (Work In Progress):
 - [Wire Haxe](https://github.com/wire-toolkit/wire_haxe) that can help to compile or better say transpile reusable code in one of the following language: __JavaScript, Java, C#, C++, HL, Lua, PHP__.

-## How it looks like in the code
+## Usage:

-This is the code showing steps from diagram's description above, it is basic example of counter application (see folder `./example/counter`).
+Steps from diagram's description above.
+It's example of counter application (see folder `./example/counter`).

-#### 1,4,6.
-A box that process signals (does not care from where they are come from):
+#### Steps: 1, 4, 6 - "box" that processes signals:

 ```dart
 class CounterProcessor {